dennnyboy/react-portfolio/README.md

-# Getting Started with Create React App
+# React Portfolio

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This was to showcase my ability to make react applications.

+## Screen Shot

 ## Available Scripts